Emergency Messenger

 • Confirming calls to phone numbers for the same recipient does not cancel calls to any phone numbers which contain extensions.

-• If a multiple recipients share a phone number but have different Delivery Devices selected for the same Messenger tool (Voice/Text), Voice call confirmation does not cancel the Text message from going out for the other recipient.
+• If multiple recipients share a phone number but have different Delivery Devices selected for the same Messenger tool (Voice/Text), Voice call confirmation does not prevent the Text message from going out to the other recipient.

 To stop additional calls, a recipient should always press "0" to confirm receipt of messages.
 If a recipient listens to a message but does not confirm its receipt by pressing "0," they may continue to receive call and redial attempts.